 The perfect YouTube profile picture size for 2018

 Your company has no doubt put plenty of thought into your logo.
-Can you say the same thing for your YouTube profile picture?
+Can you say the same thing for your profile picture on your YouTube brand account?

 Some companies choose to use their logo as their YouTube channel icon.
 Others know their logo might not have the best dimensions to fit within a square shape.
 In this case, brands and YouTube users risk losing impact.

 When your channel comes up in search results, you can’t miss the opportunity to maximize every bit of those 800 x 800 dimensions.
 (And, don't forget to record your videos in the perfect YouTube video size!)

 - YouTube profile picture size and safe zone

 - Tips to make your YouTube profile picture

 - YouTube channel icon examples (for individuals and brands)

 - How to change your YouTube profile picture